No Sight of Next Recession: Business Cycle Index Update 1/17/2019

 Is your investment strategy protecting your assets from the next recession?
 Our Business Cycle Index is a tool to help you gauge recession risk.

 Back testing the BCI (short for Business Cycle Index) shows that it would have provided, on average, a 20-week leading signal for the past seven recessions.

-The BCI at 233.7 is above last week’s 232.8, and it is at a new high for this business cycle as indicated by the BCIp at 100.
-Also, the 6-month smoothed annualized growth BCIg is at 16.0, which is above last week’s 5.3.
+The BCI at 243.8 is above last week’s 242.2, and remains below this business cycle’s peak as indicated by the BCIp at 56.3.
+However, the 6-month smoothed annualized growth BCIg at 5.0 is below last week’s 5.3.
 Both BCIp and BCIg do not signaling a recession.